dials/dials/doc/sphinx/documentation/tutorials/centring_vs_pseudocentring.rst

 a useful plot of the number of indexed reflections for each lattice versus the image number.
 Unfortunately the colours of curves on this plot do not match the colours in the :program:`dials.reciprocal_lattice_viewer`!
-Nevertheless, the plot shows how the first lattice dominates throughout the data collection.
-The second lattice, which is aligned well with the first, causing the apparent breaking of the oC reflection conditions, is present from the start but becomes more prominent in the second half of the data collection.
-The third lattice, which is misaligned from the others by about 11 degrees, is present only on images in the first quarter of the dataset.
+Nevertheless, the plot shows how the reflections allowed for the oC lattice dominate throughout the data collection.
+The second 'lattice', which consists only of the reflections of the oP solution that are disallowed by the oC reflection conditions, is present from the start but becomes more prominent in the second half of the data collection.
+The third lattice is a genuinely separate component, misaligned from the frst by about 11 degrees, and is present only on images in the first quarter of the dataset.

 .. image:: /figures/dpf3_indexed_count_3lattices.png